Last Updated on June 18, 2021 by DMEditor

-While it is not as deep as Drip or ActiveCampaign, as earlier mentioned, ConvertKit’s workflow builder is not only snappy but also combines email creation and automation.
+While it is not as deep as the Drip or ActiveCampaign email marketing tool, as earlier mentioned, ConvertKit’s workflow builder is not only snappy but also combines email creation and automation.

 That way, you can have everything in one screen with a live preview of how your automation email sequence would look like so you can customize the content accordingly.

 Here’s what that looks like:

 Neat!
 Now take a look at this example ConvertKit automation for selling a service:

 So if you need an easy to work with email automation provider that offers more advanced sequencing, ConvertKit might be it.

 When it comes to integrating your choice of best email marketing service with your other online marketing tools, ConvertKit and MailerLite both will serve you just fine.